RanaMHM/Robot-arm-control-panel/README.md

-2- A database was created and a table was created to save the engine values,
+2- A database was created and a table was created to save the motors values,
     and a table to show the operation process when pressing the RUN button on the HTML page.